MicrosoftDocs/azure-docs/articles/azure-monitor/platform/alerts-understand-migration.md

 ### Validation failed

 Due to some recent changes to classic alert rules in your subscription, the subscription cannot be migrated.
-This is a temporary issue.
+This problem is temporary.
 You can restart the migration after the migration status moves back **Ready for migration** in a few days.

 ### Policy or scope lock preventing us from migrating your rules

-As part of the migration, new metric alerts and new action groups will be created and then classic alert rules will be deleted.
+As part of the migration, new metric alerts and new action groups will be created, and then classic alert rules will be deleted.
 However, there's either a policy or scope lock preventing us from creating resources.
 Depending on the policy or scope lock, some or all rules could not be migrated.
-You can resolve this issue by removing the scope lock or policy temporarily and triggering the migration again.
+You can resolve this problem by removing the scope lock or policy temporarily and triggering the migration again.

 ## Next steps